PipeWire/wireplumber/docs/rst/daemon/configuration/bluetooth.rst

 The BlueZ monitors are integrated with logind to ensure that only one user at a time can use the Bluetooth audio devices.
-This is because on most Linux desktop systems, the graphical login manager (GDM, SDDM, etc.) is running as a separate user and runs its own instance of PipeWire and Wireplumber.
+This is because on most Linux desktop systems, the graphical login manager (GDM, SDDM, etc.) is running as a separate user and runs its own instance of PipeWire and WirePlumber.
 This means that if a user logs in graphically, the Bluetooth audio devices will be automatically grabbed by the PipeWire/WirePlumber instance of the graphical login manager, and the user that logs in will not get access to them.